mrxzzy/rpi-timelapse/README.md

 apt install python3-picamera2
 ```

+You can also do this by running the configure.yaml playbook.

 # Interval Tips

 I'm using the Camera Module 3 so these figures are based on that.
 But it's a safe bet the more pixels you capture the slower the script is gonna run.
 For my purposes I got these values: